 In this paper we address the problem of reducing the computational costs of using kernels without spoiling their analytic advantages.
-It has been noticed that in many cases, there is a localized basis for kernel based trial spaces (essentially a Lagrange-type basis or nodal basis in the finite element context).
-We use the localized basis to provide a rigorous analysis of classical multi-grid methods, precisely the $W$-cycle for second order linear elliptic differential equations on compact Riemannian manifolds without boundary.
-Although multi-grid methods recently have gained attention also in the mesh-less community, see \cite{multicloud} and \cite{MGM}, the rigorous analysis we provide has been missing in the kernel-based context.

-Throughout this article, we will assume to have access to a sequence of quasi-uniform refined point clouds on the manifold, $\M$ and its corresponding Lagrange basis.
-Both, the construction of point clouds on manifolds and the computation of the Lagrange basis are independent of the partial differential equation and can hence be pre-computed and even be stored.
-Precisely, we will assume to have a nested sequence of sets $\Xi_{0} \subset \Xi_1 \subset \dots \Xi_{L} \subset \M$ and we denote the finest kernel-based Galerkin problem by

-where $\stiffness{L}$ (please refer to \cref{eq:stiffnessmatdef} for a precise definition) is the matrix which represents the elliptic operator $\LL$ on a finite dimensional kernel space expressed in that Lagrange basis, as considered in \cite{FHNWW} or \cite{HNRW-manifold}.
-The corresponding approximation takes the form $u_{L} \in V_{\Xi_{L}}$ (for a definition of the space, please refer to \cref{eq:trialspace}).
-We will stick to the convention that boldface letters denote quantities from linear algebra whereas the non-boldface letters denote functions.

-We point out that \cref{eq:stiffness_equation} is usually a densely populated linear system and the condition number $\operatorname{cond}_2 (\stiffness{L}) \sim N^{2/d}_{L} $ is growing with the problem size.
-Thus iterative methods cannot be expected to work well on this linear system, as the iterations needed to ensure a prescribed accuracy will grow with the number of degrees of freedom.
+Here, we mostly follow \cite{KNWW, NRW} and use the kernel-based Lagrange basis.
+This particular basis, though not locally supported, has very strong decay properties which allows to localize computations.
+The almost-local support already alleviates the problem of densely populated matrices as usually encountered in kernel methods.
+Concretely, the full system in (\ref{eq:stiffness_equation}) can be well-approximated by a sparse matrix using the decay of the local Lagrange basis.
+Despite this, the condition number $\operatorname{cond}_2 (\stiffness{\Xi}) \sim N^{2/d} $ grows with the problem size $N:=|\Xi|$.
+Thus, even if compressed, (\ref{eq:stiffness_equation}) poses a computational challenge, and, because of its conditioning, iterative methods (without preconditioning) cannot be expected to work well, since the iterations needed to ensure a prescribed accuracy may grow with the number of degrees of freedom.